meysam-amini/JavaSE-Projects/README.md

 ## Chat Application With Socket
 Client / Server secure chat application able to switch on UDP / TCP, with AES encryption and Deffie-Hellman key exchange protocol with RSA signcription.
+U can test the client & server by running jars inside the SecureChat directory.